-How to Clean Pit Stains and Breathe New Life Into Your Favorite Shirts
+How to Get Rid of Pit Stains From Your Favorite Shirts

-- Crushed aspirin: Aspirin contains salicylic acid.
-Similar to the acetic acid found in vinegar, aspirin can be used to remove stains.
+- Crushed aspirin: Aspirin contains acetylsalicylic acid.
+Like acetic acid found in vinegar, aspirin’s main ingredient acts as an agent to remove stains.

-- Dish soap: Mix one part dish soap and one-part hydrogen peroxide.
+- Dish soap and hydrogen peroxide: Mix one part dish soap and two parts hydrogen peroxide.

 - Salt: Dissolve four tablespoons into one liter of hot water.